kkufieta/CarND-BehavioralCloning/WRITEUP.md

 ####1.
 An appropriate model architecture has been employed

-The model is implemented in model.py, lines 513 - 555.
-It is implemented after the [NVIDIA end-to-end neural network](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+The model is implemented in model.py (Lines 513 - 555).
+It is implemented after the [NVIDIA end-to-end neural network](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) with only small modifications.
 It has 5 convolution layers with depths between 24 and 64, where the first three are made with a 5x5 filter and a stride of 2, and the last two are made with a 3x3 filter and a stride of 1.
 They have RELU layers in between them to introduce nonlinearity.
 (Lines 529 - 543).

 The model has four fully connected layers with ELU layers in between to introduce nonlinearity.
 I added two Dropout layers to reduce overfitting in the model.
 (Lines 545 - 554).

 The input is normalized in the model using a Keras lambda layer (Line 527).

+The layers are more detailed (Lines 523 - 555):

+1. Normalization layer, Input & Output: 66x200x3
+2. Convolution layer (5x5 filter, stride 2, activation: relu), Output: 31x98x24
+3. Convolution layer (5x5 filter, stride 2, activation: relu), Output: 14x47x36
+4. Convolution layer (5x5 filter, stride 2, activation: relu), Output: 5x22x48
+5. Convolution layer (3x3 filter, stride 1, activation: relu), Output: 3x20x64
+6. Convolution layer (3x3 filter, stride 1, activation: relu), Output: 1x18x64
+7. Flatten, Output: 1152
+9. Fully connected (activation: elu), Output: 100
+10. Dropout, p = 0.3
+11. Fully connected(activation: elu), Output: 50
+12. Fully connected(activation: elu), Output: 10
+13. Dropout, p = 0.3
+14. Fully connected, Output: 1

 ####2.
 Attempts to reduce overfitting in the model